 Physical therapy has been known to work wonders for some patients, even helping them avoid spinal disc surgery altogether.
 Ask your physician and physical therapist if regular exercise will help your spinal condition, and make sure to follow their advice about which exercises are best for you.
 Making it a point to do daily stretching and muscle-building exercises may help you increase your mobility and release tension that is causing neural compression and pain.
 Don’t forget that exercise releases endorphins, which are your body’s natural way of combating pain, both physically and mentally.

 Steroid injections are another traditional treatment option that you may want to consider before deciding to undergo lower back disc surgery.
 An injection of the anti-inflammatory hormone cortisone is injected into the epidural space and can help to relieve spine pain for short periods of time.
 Cortisone is a slow-release steroid, so you would only need an injection once every several months.
 Pain and anti-inflammatory medications are also an option that you can consider, including muscle relaxants, narcotic pain medications, oral steroids or acetaminophen.

 Even if these conservative treatment methods do not prove effective, lumbar pain does not have to go untreated.
 Laser Spine Institute provides an alternative to traditional open back disc surgery because our surgeons use minimally invasive, state-of-the-art techniques to help you regain an active life.
-Contact Laser Spine Institute today to learn more about our options for lower back disc surgery, or for a free review of your MRI or CT scan.
+Contact Laser Spine Institute today to learn more about our options for lower back disc surgery, or for your MRI or CT scan review.